-JPMorgan Chase Bank, or its predecessor as originator, has represented and warranted that its transfer of the credit card receivables and any collateral certificate to Chase Card Funding and any increase of the invested amount of any collateral certificate, and Chase Card Funding has represented and warranted that its transfer of the credit card receivables and any collateral certificate to the issuing entity and any increase of the invested amount of any collateral certificate, are each either a complete transfer and assignment to Chase Card Funding or the issuing entity, as applicable, of those receivables and any collateral certificate, except for the interest of Chase Card Funding as holder of the transferor certificate of the issuing entity, or a grant to the issuing entity of a security interest in those receivables, any collateral certificate and any increased invested amount of any collateral certificate.
-While a court could conclude that JPMorgan Chase Bank or Chase Card Funding still owns the credit card receivables or any collateral certificate included in the issuing entity, JPMorgan Chase Bank and Chase Card Funding have taken steps to give the collateral agent, on behalf of the noteholders, a first priority perfected security interest in the credit card receivables and will take such steps with respect to any collateral certificate.
+JPMorgan Chase Bank, or its predecessor as originator, has represented and warranted that its transfer of the credit card receivables to Chase Card Funding, and Chase Card Funding has represented and warranted that its transfer of the credit card receivables to the issuing entity, are each either a complete transfer and assignment to Chase Card Funding or the issuing entity, as applicable, of those receivables, except for the interest of Chase Card Funding as holder of the transferor certificate of the issuing entity, or a grant to the issuing entity of a security interest in those receivables.
+If a court were to take a different position and conclude that JPMorgan Chase Bank or Chase Card Funding still owns the credit card receivables included in the issuing entity, then JPMorgan Chase Bank and Chase Card Funding have taken steps to give the collateral agent, on behalf of the noteholders, a first priority perfected security interest in the credit card receivables.

-If a court concludes that the transfer of credit card receivables or any collateral certificate to Chase Card Funding is only a grant by JPMorgan Chase Bank of a security interest in those credit card receivables or in that collateral certificate, then a tax or government lien, or other lien, imposed under applicable state or federal law without the consent of JPMorgan Chase Bank on JPMorgan Chase Bank's property arising before new credit card receivables come into existence or a collateral certificate is issued may be senior to Chase Card Funding's and the issuing entity's interest in those credit card receivables or Chase Card Funding's and the issuing entity's interest in that collateral certificate.
-Also, if JPMorgan Chase Bank becomes insolvent or the FDIC is appointed conservator or receiver of JPMorgan Chase Bank, the FDIC's administrative expenses might be paid from collections on the credit card receivables or a collateral certificate included in the issuing entity, before the issuing entity received any payments.
+If a court concludes that the transfer of credit card receivables to Chase Card Funding is only a grant of a security interest, then a tax or other lien that was imposed under applicable state or federal law before such receivables come into existence may be senior to Chase Card Funding's and the issuing entity's interest in those receivables.
+Also, if JPMorgan Chase Bank becomes insolvent or the FDIC is appointed conservator or receiver of JPMorgan Chase Bank, the FDIC's administrative expenses might be paid from collections on the credit card receivables before the issuing entity received any payments.
 If insolvency proceedings are commenced by or against JPMorgan Chase Bank, as servicer of the credit card receivables, or if certain time periods elapse, the issuing entity may not have a first priority perfected security interest in collections commingled and used for the benefit of JPMorgan Chase Bank, as servicer.
-If these events occur, payments to you could be delayed or reduced.
-See "Material Legal Aspects of the Credit Card Receivables."
+If these events occur, payments on your notes could be delayed or reduced.
+See "Material Legal Aspects of the Credit Card Receivables-Transfer of Credit Card Receivables."